 Beyond large-scale producers like Guinness or Murphy’s, smaller craft breweries are currently experimenting with traditional stout recipes.
 Old methods using milk, oatmeal or coffee are being adapted for contemporary palates, with demand even rising for super strength, Russian-inspired imperial stout.

 Whichever version you plump for, try matching stout with food – we recommend it with shellfish, game or chocolate.
 You could also try cooking with stout – these black velvet baby cakes even mimic the aesthetic beauty of a glass of the black stuff.
 It also works perfectly in marinades, batter and soup.
 If you prefer an elegant flute to a tankard, combine stout with Champagne to create a black velvet cocktail.
-We also have five quick and easy Guinness cocktails that can be whipped up in minutes.
+We also have five quick and easy Guinness cocktails that can be mixed up in minutes.

 Whiskey can be served at room temperature, with ice or in cocktails.
 We also like to cook with it - try adding a dash to creamy desserts or a sticky glaze for meat.